AI-Assisted Decision Making with Human Learning: Acknowledgments

 The majority of the literature assume that the algorithm has direct access to information and can give the human a decision recommendation \cite{benFAT,albright2019} or display the human the relevant information for making the decisions (e.g., \cite{dikmen2022effects,du2022role}).
 A notable exception {in regard to the algorithm's informational structure} is \cite{iakovlev2024value} that theoretically studies a reverse setting, complementary to ours, where humans have discretion to choose, based on situational information, which features to use at each time step, and algorithmic tools are obliged to use the same features.

 Empirical papers in this area of AI-assisted human decision-making study the ability of human decision makers to correctly rely on the algorithm \cite{benFAT, benCSCW, albright2019, tschandl2020, buccinca2021trust, zhang2020}.
 Typically, they do not consider human learning.
-Two exceptions are \cite{noti2023learning} that showed experimentally the advantage of an algorithm to not always provide a recommendation and provided evidence that human decision makers learn through repeated interaction with the algorithm, and \cite{buccinca2024} that present an experimental study that applies reinforcement learning in repeated decisions with algorithmic advice.
+Two exceptions are \cite{noti2023learning} that showed experimentally the advantage of an algorithm to not always provide a recommendation and showed evidence that human decision makers learn through repeated interaction with the algorithm, and \cite{buccinca2024} that present an experimental study that applies reinforcement learning in repeated decisions with algorithmic advice.
+A complementary experimental study, \cite{he2025human}, finds that people systematically overestimate the alignment between their own preferences and generative AI behavior across diverse economic decision-making tasks, suggesting that humans may tend to follow AI-generated choices and may learn from them.

 Our work contributes to the growing literature on designing algorithms that interact with changing human agents.
 In a position paper, \citet{dean2024accounting} call for further development of \enquote{formal interaction models} between algorithms and humans who change over time.
 Topics in this literature include work on human-algorithm collaboration in multi-armed bandits, where the goal is to jointly identify some best arm (e.g. \cite{chan2019assistive, bordt2022bandit}).
 Additionally, some works on recommendation systems take into account the fact that human preferences may change over time (e.g. \cite{Agarwal2022DiversifiedRF, agarwal2023online}). \citet{tian2023towards} studies a dynamical human-robot interaction setting, where the human's mental model of the robot changes over time. {Performative prediction \cite{perdomo2020performative} and learning in Stackelberg games (e.g., \cite{haghtalab2024calibrated}) set up a Stackelberg game to study how to make predictions when people respond to them in a way that shifts the data distribution used for the prediction.}